aqualunae/hc-web/public/data/Current.md

 * crafting station able to use local storage chest items
 * progress bar on queue items
 * npcs able to move between maps
+* improve keyboard navigation for ui elements
+  * close popups and dialogue
+  * inventory window navigation
+  * prevent tool use while dialogue or message window is open

 ##### ISSUES